westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 	zone_nr_conv=32
 ```

-The disk created can be seen using the *lsscsi* command.
+After the disk has been created, it can be examined by using the *lsscsi*
+command.

 ```plaintext
 # lsscsi -g